-This lab space houses power supplies, signal generators, oscilloscopes, 3D printers, hand tools, drill, dremel, adhesives, and a medley of electrical components, sensors, and actuators.
+This lab space houses power supplies, signal generators, oscilloscopes, hand tools, drills, and a medley of electrical components, sensors, and actuators.

-This lab space houses a laser cutter, more 3D printers, a drill press, and a wide assortment of extra hand tools.
+This lab space houses a laser cutter, 3D printers, drill press, tabletop saw, adhesives, and a wide assortment of extra hand tools.

 - Smith Charles (firstname.lastname@example.org)

 - Akugbe Imudia (email@example.com)